 To learn how to send these types of emails, read our article, How to politely ask for a payment with email samples.
 There, you can find multiple invoice email templates for every stage of the payment process.

 On a happier note, there is also a third kind of email, the “Thank you, dear client, for paying your invoice” email.
 Typically, you send that when the amount due has been paid on time.
 It’s an email to express your gratitude for your client’s professionalism and punctuality.

 If the answer is yes, read on.

-First and foremost, in your invoicing software, you have various invoicing templates to choose amongst, and most of the information is auto-filled.
+In your invoicing software, you will find various invoicing templates to choose amongst, with most of the information auto-filled.
 You also have an invoice email template that can be customized by you.
 After that, your email template text will be sent to your clients with a few clicks.

 Invoicing platforms give you the option to have a full agenda with all your clients and their email addresses.
 If you have registered just one email address for a business, then the system can autofill that address.
 Thus, saving you the trouble of searching when sending an invoice email.

-The greatest reward that an invoicing software gives you is the option to send a secure link for fast payment to your clients.
+The greatest reward that invoicing software gives you is the option to send a secure link for fast payment to your clients.
 Then, they will be able to choose the payment gateway of their choice (credit card, Paypal, Stripe, etc.).
-On the other side, when a payment is due, outstanding, and paid, you will get automatic reminders.
+When a payment is due, outstanding, or paid, you will get automatic reminders.
 Bonus software featurette, you also get notifications when your clients open your invoices/estimates, and every time they make any changes to their information via the client portal, the intercommunicational zone between you and your clients.

-Elorus, as an invoicing and time-tracking platform, has a free plan always available for the professionals that want to strengthen their business and streamline their working processes.
-So, sign up for free and check out Elorus’ features, first hand.
+Elorus, as an invoicing and time-tracking platform, has a free plan always available for professionals that want to strengthen their business and streamline their working processes.
+Sign up for free and check out Elorus’s features, first hand.